dkpro/dkpro-tc/index.md

 title: "DKPro TC"
 ---

 DKPro TC is a UIMA-based text classification framework built on top of [DKPro Core][DKPRO_CORE] and [DKPro Lab][DKPRO_LAB].
-It is intended to alleviate supervised machine learning experiments with any kind of textual data.
+It is intended to facilitate supervised machine learning experiments with any kind of textual data.

 DKPro TC comes with